rickydevit/neutrino-kernel/README.md

 ### ![Neutrino Kernel Project](./utils/logo.png)
-*Neutrino* is a project that aims to understand and implement a 64 bit kernel written in a modern C and Assembly.
+*Neutrino* is a project that aims to understand and implement a 64 bit kernel written in modern C and Assembly.
 The kernel will have basic drivers and functionality, but other features may be added in the future.
 The currently implemented features are listed [here](#Features).

 ## Milestones
 - [ ] **0 ー Reaching Userspace** ⬅